 The Dance Department consists of three specialist teachers: Mrs Manghnani and Ms Read and Miss Newman.

-Our mass Dance productions once a term, gives students the opportunity to perform and celebrate their hard work.
+Our extra- curricular Dance productions provide a large percentage of students once a term, the opportunity to perform and celebrate their hard work.
 To fuel enthusiasm further, we offer a range of theatre trips and provide, wherever possible, opportunities to take part in regional and national events which often stem from our great links with other Dance organisations such as, Dance Xchange, Youth Dance England and Warwick Arts Centre.